 Do you understand why feeling good is so important?
 Because we cannot get to the end of our lives and be happy with our experience if the steps along the way were not happy and fun!

 So begin now to notice how you are feeling.
-Do it often and use your imagination, your creativity, to align you with the source of well-being that is always present for us to tap into.
+Do it often and use your imagination, your creativity, to align you with the source of well-being that is always present for you to tap into.
 Don’t leave it until your last days to become happy!
 And even if you are already happy, there is still more and more fun to be had….. just use your imagination and follow your heart……

 “I never made one of my discoveries through the process of rational thinking.”